juliadelis/juliadelis/README.md

 import Desenvolvedor from "juliadelis";

 class SobreMim extends Desenvolvedor {
-  nome = "Julia Delis";
+  name = "Julia Delis";
   area = "Front End Developer";
   languages = "["pt_BR", "en_US"];"

 }

 class Greetings extends Desenvolvedor {
-  Greetings = "Thanks for taking the time to visit, hope you like what you see :)"
+  Greetings = "Thanks for taking the time to visit, your interest means a lot to me.
+Hope you like what you see :)"
 }
 ```